Stochastic energetics of a Brownian motor and refrigerator driven by non-uniform temperature: Efficiency Optimization

-In {\textit{ case II}}, the small barrier at $x=0$ reduces the heat transfer via kinetic energy.
-This is clearly seen in Fig.~\ref{fig:fridge_model2}, which shows the work input, heat flow out of cell 2 and $\varepsilon$ as a function of the barrier height $E$ at $x=0$, normalized by $U_{0}$.
-Due to the small temperature difference, the current and consequently the work input and the joule heat vary slowly with $E/U_{0}$.
+In {\textit{ case II}}, the small barrier at $x=0$ reduces the heat transfer via kinetic energy and consequently the entropy.
+This is clearly seen in Fig.~\ref{fig:fridge_model2}, Due to the small temperature difference, the current and consequently the power input and the joule heat vary slowly with $E/U_{0}$.
 On the other hand, the barrier of height $E$ at $x=0$ diminishes the heat flow via potential because due to the negative slope, $-E/\Delta$, an amount of heat $E$ is dissipated each time the Brownian particle crosses the cold cell, thus reducing the magnitude of potential energy extracted to $U_{0}-E$.
 Since, heat flow via potential decreases with $E/U_0$ more rapidly as compared to the kinetic energy contribution, there is no optimum value of $E/U_{0}$ and net heat extracted from cell 2 decreases monotonically from a maximum at $E/U_{0}=0$.
 The coefficient of performance also decreases with $E/U_{0}$ and is far below $\varepsilon_{c}$.
 Hence, this case does not improve the performance of the refrigerator.